SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The response to a survey question cannot be known until it is asked, and so the ``response`` property is declared as ``String?``, or “optional ``String``”.
-It is assigned a default value of ``nil`` as part of its declaration, meaning “no string yet”.
+It is automatically assigned a value of ``nil``, meaning “no string yet”, by virtue of being optional.

 .. _Initialization_DesignatedAndConvenienceInitializers: